‘Oh my god I love that coat! Where did you get it???’

-I would have fared very well in war times.
-I’m frugal, I’m good at mending things and I’m not too shabby making meals out of whatever I have in the pantry at the time.
+If you’re a regular around here, you’ll know I’m frugal, I’m good at mending things and I’m not too shabby at making meals out of whatever I have in the pantry at the time.
 I’m also a bit of a winter coat buying savant.

 I’m pretty bloody good at making decent clothing purchases in general, but I’ve really done well on the winter coat stakes in the last few years, when I follow my proper winter coat buying formula.
 Back when our grandparents were young, people tended to have one good winter coat that they’d wear for a decade or two without replacing it.
 It would be a good quality, well made, warm coat and it would most likely be passed around family members until it literally fell apart.

-I had a gorgeous coat in my early 20s with a fur collar my auntie gave me when her mother in law passed away.
+I had a gorgeous coat in my late teens with a fur collar my auntie gave me when her mother in law passed away.
 It was wasn’t her daughters’ style so it was given to me.
-I wore that forty year old coat for ten more years until it literally fell apart at the seams and my tailor told me it wasn’t fixable anymore.
+I wore that forty-year-old coat for ten more years until it literally fell apart at the seams and my tailor told me it wasn’t fixable anymore.
 That’s what you want in a quality coat.
 For at least two people to get a few decades out of it.

-I’m under no delusions that you can still buy items like this.
+I’m under no delusions that you can still buy items quality items like the aforementioned coat.
 I think some modern items will accidentally last decades but I don’t think many companies plan for that to happen.
 They like you to replace things as often as what is considered reasonable.
 It’s how they make their money.
-I bought this coat about 5 years ago from Sportscraft and it’s already been a pretty great purchase.
-It was about $400 at the time but I just knew it was a good buy.
-It’s 100% wool outer, warm as toast and it’s a classic style and looks great over almost anything.
+I literally haven’t bought a new winter coat in 5 years, because I made good purchasing decisions.
+Here’s how I did it…

 Tips For Buying An Awesome Winter Coat

 1. Buy it a size or two larger than your regular size